truemark/autoalarm/README.md

 corresponding tags are not present on the resources.
 The default alarms are designed to provide basic monitoring out-of-the-box.
 However, it is recommended to customize the alarms based on your specific requirements.

-- To enable AutoAlarm default alarms, ensure that the `autoalarm:enabled` tag is set to `true` on the resource.
+- To enable AutoAlarm default alarms or configure any default on non-default alarm, ensure that the `autoalarm:enabled` tag is set to `true` on the resource.
 - To disable AutoAlarm default alarms and/or delete all existing autoalarm alarms, set the `autoalarm:enabled` tag to `false` on the resource.
 - To customize the default alarms, add the appropriate tags with the desired values to the resource.
 - To enable specific non-default alarms, add the corresponding tags with the desired values to the resource.
+'

 ## Prometheus Rules (in Progress-Not Yet Implemented)